rclarkperez/Team_Finder/README.md

 To Request Data: The ZeroMQ communication pipeline is used from the team_input.py file to send data in a message variable assigned to 'socket.send'.
 What is sent are two subsequent user inputs, each assigned to region_input and team_name_input variables respectively.

 context = zmq.Context()
-#  Socket to talk to server
 socket = context.socket(zmq.REQ)
 socket.connect("tcp://localhost:5555")

-#  Do 10 requests, waiting each time for a response
 for request in range(2):
     if request == 0:
         region_input = input("Please enter team city/region: ")
         print(f"Sending request {region_input} …")
         socket.send_string(region_input)

-        #  Get the reply.
         message = socket.recv()
         print(f"Received reply {region_input} [ {message} ]")
     if request == 1: